Learn how to enlarge your upper chest with these tips

 Don't limit yourself to changing just for a week.
 Try it for at least 4 to 6 weeks to draw a conclusion.

-Basically if the upper part of your chest is clearly falling behind, you should not continue to do the same as you have done so far, but test new ideas, new approaches.
+Basically if the upper part of your chest is clearly falling behind, you should not continue to do what you have done so far, but test new ideas, new approaches.

-If you continue to do the same as you have done, the results will be those you have had so far.
+If you continue to do the same as you have done, results will be the ones you have had so far.